 1. Who Opens With Rohit Sharma?

-Right now we clearly have three contenders for the opening combination of India in the T20 World Cup.
-Out of those three, Rohit Sharma is sure to be one of the openers and that leaves us with one spot and two contenders – Shikhar Dhawan and KL Rahul.
+Currently we clearly have three contenders for the opening combination of India in the T20 World Cup.
+Out of those three, Rohit Sharma is sure to be one of the openers and that leaves us with one position with two players vying for it i.e., Shikhar Dhawan and KL Rahul.

 The mega T20 event organized by ICC is still four months away and before that, there will be plenty of time to look at the performance of these two.
 While Shikhar Dhawan is in Sri Lanka for ODI and T20I series, KL Rahul is in England and it is yet to be seen if he will get a chance in the upcoming Tests against the Three Lions.